 Short-term hosting of external sites, such as those developed for conferences hosted by Puget Sound, is permitted.
 Long-term hosting of web presences for outside organizations is strongly discouraged.

 - Faculty Sites

 Faculty may choose to add additional pages of content below their page, creating a faculty site.
 Pages and sites may be maintained by the faculty member, academic department support staff, or the Educational Technology team in Technology Services.
 Full sites are optional; faculty are not required to maintain a site.
-Site content is up to the discretion of the faculty member.
-Faculty course information may appear either on a faculty site or a course management site (e.g., Moodle).
+Site content is up to the discretion of the faculty member but is still required to follow copyright and university web policies and guidelines.
+Faculty course information should appear in a course management site (e.g., Moodle, Canvas).